thomas-cong/CBraMod/README.md

 </div>

 ## 🔥 How to Pretrain
-You can pre-train CBraMod on our pre-training dataset or your own custom pre-training dataset using the following code:
+You can pretrain CBraMod on our pretraining dataset or your own custom pretraining dataset using the following code:
 ```bash
 python pretrain_main.py
 ```
+## 🚀 Quick Start

 ## 🔧 Updating...